swerdloj/sdf-lang/README.md

 let x: int = 7;
 ```

-Furthermore, such `@uniform` variables are added to the globabl scope.
+Furthermore, such `@uniform` variables are added to the global scope.